penpot/penpot/docs/05-Management-Guide.md

 environment variables.

-A probably incomplete list of available options (with respective defaults):
+This is a probably incomplete list of available options (with respective defaults):

 - `UXBOX_HTTP_SERVER_PORT=6060`
 - `UXBOX_HTTP_SERVER_CORS=http://localhost:3449`